Garrakx/Jolly-Coop/readme.md

 ![super jolly coop](https://i.ibb.co/Qjb2Czz/Super-Jolly-Coop-RAINDB.png "Super Jolly Coop")

 ### HOW TO INSTALL ###
-Use the latest version of Partiality (0.3.11 or newer) REQUIRES CONFIG MACHINE by topicular
+- Use the latest version of Partiality (0.3.11 or newer)
-You can find it in the *TOOLs* section of RainDB.
+- REQUIRES CONFIG MACHINE by topicular (You can find it in the *TOOLs* section of RainDB)
-REQUIRES AUTOUPDATE by pastebee
+- REQUIRES AUTOUPDATE by pastebee (You can find it in the *TOOLs* section of RainDB)

 ### HOW TO UNINSTALL ###
 Deselect the mod on Partiality and patch again.